 40 Years Later: Berkowitz Today

 In 1996, Yonkers police reopened Berkowitz’s case.
 Due to a lack of significant findings, the investigation has been suspended, but remains unclosed.
 In prison, Berkowitz continues to write journal essays on faith and repentance as well as contribute to school-based projects for students in psychology, criminology, and sociology who want to learn more about the criminal mind and the criminal justice system.
-Although he has been put up for parole on numerous occasions (most recently in 2016 and he will be eligible for parole for the 16th time in 2018), he has been consistently denied release.
+Although he has been up for parole on numerous occasions, he has been consistently denied release.
 Berkowitz is currently serving his time in a maximum security prison in New York.